egress-caulk/hitchens/_posts/2023-3-8-mount-lu's-misty-rain-and-the-tides-in-zhejiang.md

 dates: 1037 - 1101
 categories: su-shi-蘇軾
 ---
-Su Shi reflects on going on a journey he always wanted to take.
-Or is he writing about the essence of Buddhist enlightenment?<!--more-->
+Su Shi goes on a journey he always wanted to take.<!--more--> Or is he writing about the essence of Buddhist enlightenment?

 <br>